 - If the aperture value flashes, the exposure level is correct but the desired depth of focus can not be obtained.
 Use a wide-angle lens or move back from the subject. - Not all changes in combination of shutter speed and aperture value are possible.
-This setting is designed to select a slower shutter speed, so it is important to hold the camera steady when taking the photograph or use a tripod. - Using the flash with the command dial set to P will achieve the same results. - ullet if the focus mode switch of the lens is set to ${\bf M}$ , photographs can not be taken on the A-DEP setting.
+This setting is designed to select a slower shutter speed, so it is important to hold the camera steady when taking the photograph or use a tripod. - Using the flash with the command dial set to P will achieve the same results. - If the focus mode switch of the lens is set to M, photographs can not be taken on the MODE setting.